jomaway/typst-gentle-clues/docs.typ

   #tip[Use the `svg-emoji` package until emoji support is fully supported in typst ]
 ]

-#clue(title: "i18n")[
-  The current language which is set by `#set text(lang: "de")` changes the default header title.
-  Currently supported are `en`, `de`, `fr` and `es`.
-This package uses linguify for language settings so you can load your own language data file or feel free to contribute more languages.
-]

 #pagebreak()
 == List of all predefined clues <predefined>